Jabulani-N/atlas-machine_learning/reinforcement_learning/policy_gradients/README.md

 The [Temporal Difference](../temporal_difference/) directory also has a [Monte Carlo](../temporal_difference/0-monte_carlo.py) function, so we can probably base what we do on that.
 * It may not be related.
 Investigating.

+`policy` is the function, so I just have to take the gradient of the function `policy` with respect to

 ### resources

 https://colab.research.google.com/github/jorditorresBCN/Deep-Reinforcement-Learning-Explained/blob/master/DRL_13_14_Monte_Carlo.ipynb